Street Fighter (1994 film): Awards

 In 2009, Time listed the film on their list of top ten worst video games movies.
 GameTrailers ranked the film as the eighth worst video game film of all time.

-The film also received two nominations at the Saturn Awards: Best Science Fiction Film and Best Supporting Actor (a posthumous nomination for Raúl Juliá).
+The film also received two nominations at the Saturn Awards: Best Science Fiction Film and Best Supporting Actor (a posthumous nomination for Raul Julia).

 Other media

 Merchandise

-A one shot comic book adaptation of the film, titled Street Fighter: The Battle for Shadaloo, was published by DC Comics in 1995.
+A one-shot comic book adaptation of the film, titled Street Fighter: The Battle for Shadaloo, was published by DC Comics in 1995.
 The comic was drawn by Nick J. Napolitano and written by Mike McAvennie.
 A Japanese one-shot manga adaptation by Takayuki Sakai was also published in the June 1995 issue of CoroCoro Comics Special.

 Two video games based on the film were produced.
 The first was a coin-operated arcade game titled Street Fighter: The Movie, produced by American developer Incredible Technologies and distributed by Capcom.
 The second was a home video game developed by Capcom also titled Street Fighter: The Movie, released for the PlayStation and Sega Saturn.
 Despite sharing the same title, neither game is a port of the other, although they both used the same digitized footage of the film's cast posing as the characters in each game.
 Capcom also announced that an "enhanced port" was being created for the Sega 32X by their newly formed USA research and development department.
 This version was never released.

-Animated television series

-Many plot elements of the film, such as Blanka's identity and Dhalsim's role as a scientist, were reused in the American-produced 1995, titled Street Fighter animated series, a follow-up to this film which combined story aspects of the film with those in the games.